vladigleba/vladigleba.github.io/posts/basics/death.md

 > And the LORD God formed man *of the dust of the ground*, and *breathed into his nostrils the breath of life*; and man *became* a living soul.
 {% ct 'Genesis 2:7' %}

-God made man by forming him from the dust of the ground and breathing into him the breath of life.
-In other words, dust (the body) plus breath of God equals a living soul.
+God made Adam by forming him from the dust of the ground and breathing into him the breath of life.
+In other words, dust (the body) plus the breath of God *results in* a living soul.
+The text does not say that man *received* a living soul, but that he *became* one.
+This distinction highlights an important implication: humans are souls, because a soul is simply a living being. {% rf 'Ezekiel 18:20' false %} confirms this by paralleling the soul with the son and the father, underscoring that, biblically, the soul refers to the whole person rather than a separable part. {% rf 'Matthew 16:25' false %} also supports this, where the Greek word *psychē* is translated as *life*, though it is translated as *soul* in other contexts.
+Put simply, a living person *is* a soul, not someone who *has* a soul.

 ## What happens when a person dies?

-> Then *shall the dust return to the earth* as it was: and *the spirit shall return unto God who gave it*.
+> Then *shall the dust return to the earth* as it was: and *the spirit shall return unto God* who gave it.
 {% ct 'Ecclesiastes 12:7' %}

-When a person dies, the body returns to dust, and the spirit returns to God.
+When a person dies, the body returns to dust, and the spirit returns to God. {% rf 'Leviticus 17:11' false %} provides another clue by stating that “the life of the flesh is in the blood,” thus equating life with blood—a physical, bodily reality—rather than with an immaterial essence or detachable consciousness.
+Furthermore, {% rf 'Psalm 146:4' false %} and {% rf 'Ecclesiastes 9:5-6' false %} both declare that all thought and consciousness cease at death, thus leaving no possibility for an ongoing conscious soul after death.
+Put simply, death is not a relocation but a total cessation of life--the loss of the whole person.

 ## What is the spirit that returns to God?